gera-k/gnkspi/README.md

 		"C:\Node.js (Chakra)\node.exe" server.js

 - The server should start listening on port 1337.
 Open a browser and point it to IP address of your Rpi2, port 1337.
+- in case the browser is unable to connect, try adding firewall rule for node.exe to your Rpi2:

+		netsh advfirewall firewall add rule name="Node.js" dir=in action=allow program="C:\Node.js (Chakra)\Node.exe" enable=yes

 ![](Readme2.png)